JubairRahman/JubairRahman/README.md

 - 💬 Ask me about **manual testing strategies, test planning, bug tracking, and optimizing QA processes.**

-- 📫 I am interested to work in a team.
+- 📫 I am interested in working in a team.

 - ⚡ Fun fact **I love to play with my Brain.**
   <br>